ethereum/portal-website/pages/concepts/execution-clients.md

 ### Syncing the Block Bodies and Receipts

-After obtaining a header, the client will then have the necessary information to fetch the block body and the receipt for that block.
-That necessary information is the `header.transactions_root`, `header.ommers_root` and `headers.receipts_root` which are necessary for cryptographic validation that the data sent is indeed the data for that block.
+After obtaining a header, the client will have the necessary information to fetch the block body and the receipt for that block.
+That information is the `header.transactions_root`, `header.ommers_root` and `headers.receipts_root` which are necessary for cryptographic validation that the data sent is indeed the data for that block.
 This leads us to our next set of client requirements.